HomeSite Map

 Even though a stereo mix of the song wasn't required at this time, since it was only slated to be issued as a mono single, a stereo mix was nonetheless made on November 4th, 1964 by George Martin, Norman Smith and 2nd engineer Mike Stone in the control room of EMI Studio Two.
 This quickly-done mix included a second or two of whispers and quiet noises just before the song begins.
 While most releases edit this out, the whispers were retained on the British version of the compilation album "The Beatles/1962-1966" (aka "The Red Album").

-The Beatles also brought "I Feel Fine" to a recording studio for BBC radio on November 17th, 1964, this session being produced by Bernie Andrews at The Playhouse Theatre in London between 7:30 and 11:30 pm.
-This recording was featured on the radio show "Top Gear" on November 26th, 1964 between 10 am and 12 noon, as well as on the popular radio show "Saturday Club" on December 26th between 10 am and 12 noon.
+The Beatles also brought "I Feel Fine" to a recording studio for BBC radio on November 17th, 1964, this session being produced by Bernie Andrews at the Playhouse Theatre in London between 7:30 and 11:30 pm.
+This recording was featured on the radio show "Top Gear" on November 26th, 1964 between 10 am and 12 noon, as well as on the radio show "Saturday Club" on December 26th between 10 am and 12 noon.
 The session tape from this day shows the group being instructed by producer Bernie Andrews to keep recording attempts of the song until they get it right.
 Paul and John then try multiple times to get the beginning feedback right and when they do, they proceed to record the entire song.
 Even though the BBC did not have multi-track tape machines, overdubs could be performed by adding another element while the original recording was copied onto another tape.
 In the case of "I Feel Fine" on this day, John double-tracked his vocals while a tape copy of the original tape was being made.

 A recording session on January 5th, 1966 was scheduled concerning "I Feel Fine," but not at EMI.
 With a degree of secrecy, The Beatles met that day at CTS Studios in London to fully re-record the song to be dubbed onto the live footage of their Shea Stadium concert on August 15th, 1965.
 George Martin specifically requested a new full recording of the song because of the bad sound quality of the actual performance.
 The group had to carefully match their playing and singing with the filmed footage.
 From watching the film today, the job was done quite convincingly.
 The results were premiered on American television on January 10th, 1967 as "The Beatles At Shea Stadium."